Google Fax: How to Send and Receive Faxes with a Google Fax Number

 Nowadays things are so different, that it’s possible to get a working fax number in a matter of minutes.

-We have advanced so much in the field of Internet fax, that we can use a Google fax number to receive faxes directly on Gmail, without having to buy any additional equipment.
-In this article you will learn how to fax with Google and get a free fax number!
+We have advanced so much in the field of Internet fax, that we can use a free online fax number to send and receive faxes directly on your Gmail account, without having to buy a fax machine or paper supplies.
+In this article you will learn how to fax using Google services and get a free fax number!

-A Google fax number is an online fax number that is linked to your Gmail address, and lets you send and receive fax with your email.
+A Google fax number is an online fax number that is linked to your Gmail address, and lets you send and receive faxes through it.

 Understanding How Google Fax Numbers Work

-For the user, a Google fax number will automatically redirect faxes to Gmail , so they can be read electronically.
+For the user, a Google fax number will automatically receive faxes on a Gmail account, so they can be read electronically.
 But what happens in the background before that?

 Once the document is converted, it is included as an attachment in an email and then sent to your Gmail account.
 From there you can download, read or print it as you like.
 This process takes only a few seconds to complete, and is 100% secure (even more than traditional faxing!).

 Online fax services have been around for quite some time now.
 These are services that charge you an affordable fee to be able to send and receive a certain amount of pages per month.
-For this, they provide you a virtual fax number in charge of redirecting incoming faxes to Gmail (that’s why they are also known as Google fax numbers).
+For this, they provide you a virtual fax number in charge of redirecting incoming faxes to your Gmail account.

 At the moment of signing up you’ll be asked to enter the email address you want to use for receiving faxes, and then you’ll need to pick the number associated with the account.
 There are tow option: a local or a toll-free number.

-What Type of Fax Number Should I Pick?
+What Type of Fax Number Can I Pick?

 Having the right type of Google fax number number is very important in some industries, so don’t skip this info!
 Let’s get started!